mrtazz/checkmake/README.md

 checkmake is [natively embedded](https://oxsecurity.github.io/megalinter/latest/descriptors/makefile_checkmake/) within [MegaLinter](https://github.com/oxsecurity/megalinter)

-The install it, run `npx mega-linter-runner --install` (requires Node.js)
+To install it, run `npx mega-linter-runner --install` (requires Node.js)

 ## Inspiration
 This is totally inspired by an idea by [Dan